IRRI-Bioinformatics-Official/snps2gwas/README.md

 # Training Overview

-Welcome to the **UPLB-IRRI Internship/Training: Basic Bioinformatics Course** under the UPLB and IRRI partnership.
+Welcome to the **International Rice Research Institute Training: SNPs to GWAS Training Course** under the Bioinformatics and IRRI Education partnership.
 This training is designed to equip participants with the basic bioinformatics skills necessary for performing bioinformatics analysis.

 ## Objective